 Author Gia Gordon doesn’t flinch from showing the impact of a broken foster care system on the children within it.
 Gordon has also brilliantly created other characters who are complex and not always what they seem on the surface.
 Their interactions, assumptions, and reconsiderations about each other feel authentic, and Gordon allows them each to evolve personally and with respect to each other.

-Ash isn’t labeled as queer, exactly, although she has a definitive masculine gender expression and indicates at one point that it could be possible for her to have a crush on a girl.
+Ash isn’t explicitly labeled as queer (or any variation thereof), but has a definitive masculine gender expression and indicates at one point that it could be possible for her to have a crush on a girl.
 Another significant character has two dads, one of whom had been in foster care as a child, but to say more would be to reveal spoilers.

 Heartbreaking and heart mending.
 A highly recommended read.